 FOLLOW US ON:

-The DelAgua Tubeho Neza programme was developed from the outset in partnership with the Rwanda Ministry of Health.
+The DelAgua Tubeho Neza programme was developed from the outset to transfer skills and develop Rwandan talent.

-It is delivered by local Rwandans and they lie behind the success of the programme, which is the largest stove distribution project of its kind in the world.
+The project is delivered by local Rwandans and they lie behind the success of the programme.
 For over ten years DelAgua has invested in recruiting and training hundreds of Rwandans including many from the rural communities which DelAgua serves, providing them with employment and creating opportunities for economic growth.
+DelAgua has recently partnered with Harambee Youth Employment Accelerator, to provide bright, graduate, entry-level Rwandan talent as Tubeho Neza expands to meet the target of distributing stoves to 2.3 million rural households.

-Since 2012 DelAgua has employed over four thousand Community Health Workers.
+Since 2012 DelAgua has employed over seven thousand Community Health Workers.

 They are trained to carry out the distributions and household visits and to use the specially designed DelAgua smartphone technology that is central to the effective distribution, household training, tracking and after-sales support programme.